Documentation

 GetElem (Matrix R n m) (Fin n) (Vector R m) fun (x : Matrix R n m) (x_1 : Fin n) => True

 Row access M[i] for i : Fin n.
-Deliberately noncomputable: for a future flat (Vector R (n*m)) representation, materializing a whole row just to read it — and especially M[i][j] to read one entry — is the wrong cost model.
+Deliberately noncomputable: with the flat (Vector R (n*m)) representation, materializing a whole row just to read it — and especially M[i][j] to read one entry — is the wrong cost model.
 This instance exists only so proofs may write M[i] / M[i][j]; executable code must use the computable getRow for rows and M[(i, j)] (O(1)) for single entries.
 Any compiled definition that reaches for M[i] will fail to compile, which is the intended guard.

 Equations